Conclusions

 On the horizontal axis of the radargrams are displayed the metric progressions of the recorded line, while on the vertical axis are the double path times (outward and return) of the reflected paths.

 The horizontal resolution of the signals is inversely proportional to the speed at which the antenna is moved; the vertical resolution is directly proportional to the center frequency of the emitted pulses.
-The intensity of reflected events is stronger the greater the contrast between dielectric variations.

 The depth of investigation cannot be established a priori of the survey but depends on the absorption of electro magnetic energy by the materials in which it propagates.
 The depth depends on the nature of the media traversed, the physical state of the constituent elements, and environmental and/or local factors: temperature, humidity, presence of cavities, etc.